pwall567/textmatcher/README.md

 ### `match`

-The `match` function has three overloaded forms, both performing a match on one or more characters at the current `index`:
+The `match` function has three overloaded forms, each performing a match on one or more characters at the current `index`:

 - `boolean match(char ch)`: match a single character